brummer10/GxFenderizer.lv2/README.md

 - x11proto-dev
 - lv2-dev

-note that those packages could have different, but similar names on different distributions.
+Note that those packages could have different, but similar names on different distributions.
 There is no configure script, make will simply fail when one of those packages isn't found.